 The repeatability estimates for the first lactation TDMY was 0.8377 for Mehsana buffaloes.
 Parmar et al. (2018) reported repeatability estimates for TDMY ranged from 0.008±0.12 for TD 11 to 0.41±0.06 for TD 6, which found lower value than the present study.

 The genetic and phenotypic correlations were estimated randomly at 81 days’ time interval, viz., 5th, 85th, 167th, 248th and 330th day for TDMY is presented in Table 2.
 Together with, the genetic correlation among different TD from 5th day to 330th day are estimated and depicted through heat map for specific DIM for TDMY in Figure 1.
 “The additive genetic correlations were found higher than the phenotypic correlations among different TDs.
 The additive genetic correlations varied from 0.21 to 0.95 for TDMY.
 The present findings following the estimates of genetic correlation of 0.07 to 1.00 for Mehsana buffaloes” (Parmar et al., 2018).
 While Galsar et al. (2016) reported genetic correlation of -0.99 (TD 5) to 0.99 (TD 10) for TDMY in Mehsana buffaloes.
-The higher values of genetic correlations were observed between adjacent test day records in the beginning but slightly lower at the end of lactation.
+Genetic correlations between neighbouring test-day data were stronger at the start of lactation but slightly lower at the end.
 So, it should be suggested that the genes that are active in the initial DIM will be different from the later part of lactation.

 Table 2.
 Genetic (above diagonal) and phenotypic (below diagonal) correlations among different test days for TDMY